CesarCaramazana/DermoscopicSegmentation/README.md

 *The columns represent the five labeled structures in this order: cysts, negative network, pigment network, streaks and globules*.

-The IoU of "pigment network", the class with the most number of samples, is 0.25, a significant margin with respect to streaks, the class with the least number of samples, in which the model achieves an IoU score of 0.001 (almost any pixel is classified correctly).
-Dermoscopic images, as well as other types of medical imaging, have an intrinsic difficulty that forces us to adopt a defensive approach to the resolution of the problem ('compensate' for class imbalance, 'mitigate' small datasets, 'reduce' memory usage, etcetera).
+The IoU of "pigment network", the class with the highest number of samples among the labeled structures, is 0.25, a significant margin with respect to streaks, the class with the least number of samples, in which the model achieves an IoU score of 0.001 (almost any pixel is classified correctly).
+Dermoscopic images, as well as other types of medical images, have an intrinsic difficulty that forces us to adopt a defensive approach ('compensate' for class imbalance, 'mitigate' small datasets, 'reduce' memory usage, etcetera).
 A qualitative and quantitative improvement in ISIC DB would of course return better results.